-South Korea profile - Media - BBC News

-South Korea profile - Media
+South Korea media profile

 TV is influential and the major terrestrial networks, including market leaders KBS and MBC, command the biggest audiences.
-Most South Koreans subscribe to digital cable, satellite or Internet Protocol TV (IPTV).
+Most South Koreans subscribe to digital cable, satellite or internet TV.

 South Korean TV soaps are popular across the region, including in China.
 They are part of the Korean Wave - the export of South Korean popular culture across Asia.